mendhak/eleventy-satisfactory/posts/post-with-a-gallery.md

 ![`Third` image](/img/image003.jpg)
 {% endgallery %}

 The images are constrained to a fixed size.
-The captions don't appear on the page because it's crowded and can get awkward quickly.
+The captions don't appear on the page, as they would for standalone images, because it's crowded and can get awkward quickly.

 ## Using gallery and figure shortcodes together